 3. Adjust your expectations

 Most marriages encounter problems and conflicts sooner or later.
-Some marital problems and conflicts can be anticipated and avoided, others cannot be foreseen, and must be dealt with and resolved as they come.
+Some marital problems and conflicts can be anticipated and avoided.
+Others cannot be foreseen and must be dealt with and resolved as they come.
 This takes the effort of both partners.
-Marital problems are complex and there are no easy answers, or quick solutions for most.
-If they have been occurring over a long period of time, the relationship may be at a point of crisis.
-A marriage crisis is very painful to go through, but that does not mean the relationship should be ended.
+Marital problems are complex and there are no easy answers or quick solutions for most.
+If they have been occurring over a long period, the relationship may be at a point of crisis.
+A marriage in crisis is very painful to go through, but that does not mean the relationship should be ended.

-In fact when problems and conflicts are worked through, they can strengthen the love in a relationship and provide an opportunity for a couple to grow and learn, and move to a higher level of mutual satisfaction in their marriage.
+When problems and conflicts are worked through, they can strengthen the love in a relationship and provide an opportunity for a couple to grow and learn, and move to a higher level of mutual satisfaction in their marriage.
 Recognizing the need to deal with problems and conflict can help restore your marriage as you go through them together.
-Relationship struggles often reveal that there are some things that we have not understood about our partner and vice versa.
-They often reflect the stock pile of unmet needs that have occurred.
-They may even indicate areas of neglect, misunderstanding and differences.
-They show us that there is work to be done in the relationship.
+Relationship struggles often reveal there are some things we have not understood about our partner and vice versa.
+These things often reflect a stockpile of unmet needs that have occurred.
+They may even indicate areas of neglect, misunderstanding, and differences.
+We begin to see there is work to be done in the relationship.

 In his marriage research laboratory at the University of Washington, psychologist John Gottman has been studying married couples for more than twenty years.
-He has found that the most destructive characteristics in a relationship, what he calls the Four Horsemen of the Apocalypse, (1) criticism, (2) contempt, (3) defensiveness and (4) stonewalling.
+He has found that the most destructive characteristics in a relationship, what he calls the Four Horsemen of the Apocalypse, are (1) criticism, (2) contempt, (3) defensiveness, and (4) stonewalling.
 The first two traits suggest that one partner has a lot of trouble accepting the other one; the second two are typical reactions of not feeling accepted.
 The importance of acceptance has also been documented by other researchers who have found that an inability to accept differences is a leading predictor of failure in marriage.
 In short, these factors can be a detriment to your attempt to restore your marriage.

 Needless to say, certain things are unacceptable.
 There are non-negotiable standards.
 Physical abuse is one of them.
-Repeated infidelity, alcoholism and drug addiction may also be unacceptable.
+Repeated infidelity, alcoholism, and drug addiction are also unacceptable.
 Accepting behavior that crosses the line does not promote a healthy relationship, nor is it a mark of wisdom.
 You won’t be able to restore your marriage by burying your head in the sand.
-But, short of putting up with what is truly intolerable, the capacity for acceptance – hard as it sometimes is to achieve – is an essential ingredient of true love and a lasting marriage.
+But, short of putting up with what is truly intolerable, the capacity for acceptance, hard as it sometimes is to achieve, is an essential ingredient of true love and lasting marriage.